The Last Dance (EP): Recording

-The band initially recorded sessions for The Last Dance with Charlie McIntosh, but these session were rejected by the band's label Rough Trade, so for the first time in the band's career, they worked with a different producer–Michael Johnson, most famous for his engineering work with New Order, with the further assistance of engineer John Rivers.
+The band initially recorded sessions for The Last Dance with Charlie McIntosh, but these sessions were rejected by the band's label Rough Trade, so for the first time in the band's career, they worked with a different producer—Michael Johnson, most famous for his engineering work with New Order, with the further assistance of engineer John Rivers.
 Nonetheless, MacIntosh is still credited as a producer and engineer in the EP's liner notes.
-Paul Wilmott recalled that he initially felt that working with Johnson "was a betrayal to Charlie", whilst Ian Crause commented that "it did feel strange," adding that he thought McIntosh "was a bit hurt, but our manager rallied us, and we did it.
+Paul Wilmott recalled that he initially felt that working with Johnson "was a betrayal to Charlie," while Ian Crause commented that "it did feel strange," adding that he thought McIntosh "was a bit hurt, but our manager rallied us, and we did it.
 It was definitely the right thing to have done."
-Johnson's approach was different than McIntosh's for numerous reasons; most unusually for the band, Johnson arranged a period of pre-production for them, something they had not done before.
+Johnson's approach was different from McIntosh's for numerous reasons; most unusually for the band, Johnson arranged a period of pre-production for them, something they had not done before.

 The band and Johnson booked into a rehearsal room in Walthamstow, East London, and spent a couple of days working on the title track, largely putting together a drum track with Johnson's drum machine.
-Wilmott recalled that he "thought Crause embraced it more than [Wilmott] did purely for the New Order connection," with him commenting that: "I was a little unsure as it seemed to go against what we were working towards.
+Wilmott recalled that he "thought Crause embraced it more than [Wilmott] did purely for the New Order connection," with him commenting that "I was a little unsure as it seemed to go against what we were working towards.
 But once we got in to the studio, it became more exciting."
-In 2011, Crause recalled: that, "along with Second Language, The Last Dance was probably the most painless time in the studio.
+In 2011, Crause recalled that, "along with Second Language, The Last Dance was probably the most painless time in the studio.
 We were in a semi-rural location in the Midlands.
 Rob and I even managed to go out for a long countryside drive one evening, which would have been out of the question in [London] unless we wanted to see a wild kebab wrapper in its natural habitat."
 In retrospect, Johnson commented that he always found working with bands inspired by Joy Division and New Order to be a positive thing, saying "it meant they were open to my ideas and weren't suspicious or too wary about my methods and suggestions.
 The bands always had plenty of originality, so they were trying to do their own thing, too."
 Crause said that "When Michael suggested something, we just did it.
-I probably flinched when he said Rob should play a normal drum kit again but I wouldn't have said anything.
+I probably flinched when he said Rob should play a normal drum kit again, but I wouldn't have said anything.
 The pre-stated aim was to let him take us away from our rehearsal-room sound into a pop sound.
 It's probably safe to say that we entered Planet Normal during these sessions and did what everyone else was doing."